How to build a brand for your business that stands out?

 If you want to establish your brand, you must do so within your target industry as well.
 Where would you like to gain recognition from?
 Find organisations who share a similar audience and connect to them at events, workshops and conferences.
 Organically build upon your brand and translate its message in person.
 It will help you to better understand what to work on to stand out.
 You will also find out the current problems SMEs in the same sector face and hopefully help you to adapt your approach if needed.

-Tzvete Doncheva is the Head of Business Development at Spacemize, which she co-founded with University of Leicester School of Business alumni and SBC Management Board-member Saleem Arif.
+Tzvete Doncheva is the Business Development Director at Spacemize which was founded by SBC Management Board-member Saleem Arif.

 Spacemize is presently offering 20% discounts on its daily and monthly services for alumni of SBC Award-holding schools; more information on monthly services can be found here and on daily services can be found here.